NazaGonella/nazagonella.github.io/posts/setting-up-a-simple-blog-my-handmade-static-site-generator/setting-up-a-simple-blog-my-handmade-static-site-generator.md

 <hr />

-## Setting Up a Simple Blog - Tools I Used
+## Setting Up a Simple Blog - My Handmade Static Site Generator

-October 31st, 2025
+October 31, 2025

 ---

+You can check the repository [here](https://github.com/NazaGonella/yors-generator).

 The idea to start writing a blog has been in my mind for quite some time now, until today that I decided to get on with it.
-And what better way to start than writing about this same process?
+And what better way to begin than writing about this same process?

 ---